January 8, 2025

 5. Retirement Savings Contributions Credit (Saver’s Credit)

-This credit is often overlooked, especially by younger workers.
-Suppose you contributed to an IRA, 401(k), or other qualifying retirement plan.
-In that case, you might be eligible for a credit of up to $1,000 ($2,000 for married couples) based on your income and filing status.
+This credit is a hidden gem, particularly for younger workers.
+Suppose you contributed to an IRA, 401(k), or other qualifying retirement account.
+In that case, you might qualify for a credit of up to $1,000 ($2,000 for married couples), depending on your income and filing status.

 Source: IRS Form 8880, Credit for Qualified Retirement Savings Contributions